Schedule of Events

 Add session to My Planner

 Join us for a tour of the lab of Dr. Richard Cripps, studying muscle development and disease using fruit flies as model organisms.
-The Chair of the Biology Department, Dr. Cripps uses fruit flies in his research because they have the same basic genetic tool box to make muscles as mammals do.
+The chair of the Biology Department, Dr. Cripps, uses fruit flies in his research because they have the same basic genetic tool box to make muscles as mammals do.
 Thus, by understanding how muscles form in the flies using a combination of genetics, cell biology, biochemistry and simple behavioral assays, we can gain insight into these processes in humans and other vertebrates.

 1 p.m.